lauchblatt/LessingSentimentEmotionCorpus/README.md

 This corpus was created via a sentiment and emotion annotation study.
 You can find more information about the annotation procedure, the used scheme and agreement and distribution results in the paper.
 The speeches are originally from plays that were gathered via the platform <a href="https://textgrid.de/">Textgrid</a>.

 The corpus consists of 200 semi-randomly selected speeches of all of Lessing's plays that were annotated independently by 5 annotators.
-The csv-file consists of 200 lines, one for each speech.
+The csv-file consists of 200 lines, one for each speech, the annotations of all five annotators and the majority decision among them.

 We used the following schemes to annotate the speeches:
 - binary polarity (negative/positive)